6 Smart Strategies for Starting The College Search Process

 • Importance of college cost.
 If it’s important, you’ll be required to enter some basic financial information

-The database will then return with valuable information and links based on the details you input!
+The database will then return with valuable information and links based on the details you supplied.
 You can see your academic matches, the four year graduation rate for schools, net prices, acceptance odds, your “overall match” number, and links to each individual college and university.

 College Search